 If you thought that your biggest worry when it comes to online dating is how you will look when you first meet, think again!

-According to research conducted by Glamour Magazine, as many as one in ten dating site profiles is a scam, though many readers’ experiences indicate that this rate may be even higher – especially amongst dating sites targeting older demographics.
+According to research conducted by Consumer Reports – as well as by the FBI and multiple news operations – as many as one in ten dating site profiles is a scam, though many survey results indicate that this rate may be even higher – especially amongst dating sites targeting older demographics.
 Given this frightening statistic – in addition to recent, well-publicized scams like the Manti Teo story – it’s imperative that you know what to look for and how to protect yourself when using online dating websites.

 First, be aware that dating profile scams tend to come in three distinct categories:

 Let’s look at each of these different problems in more detail…

 Financial scams – situations in which scam artists post phony profiles in order to bilk dating site contacts out of money – are by far the most common cons found on online dating websites.
 Typically, in these situations, scammers pose as legitimate love-seekers and develop intimate digital relationships with their targets.
 After a certain level of trust has built between the two, the scammers begin asking for money – citing everything from family expenses to travel emergencies as the reason for their need.